peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that follow a uniform distribution, but are less likely to form "clumps" than independent uniform random numbers are.
+A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniform random numbers but are _dependent_ on each other.
+The numbers are less likely to form "clumps" than if they were independent.
 The following are examples:
 - Sobol and Halton sequences are too complicated to show here.
 - Linear congruential generators with modulus `m`, a full period, and "good lattice structure"; a sequence of `n`-dimensional points is then `[MLCG(i), MLCG(i+1), ..., MLCG(i+n-1)]` for each integer `i` in the interval \[1, `m`\] (L'Ecuyer 1999)<sup>[**(24)**](#Note24)</sup> (see example pseudocode below).